 Rob hired his suit from David Atkinson in Knowle, Solihull.
 His shoes were Jimmy Choo as were mine.
 Because you have to “Say I Do In Choo” 😉 My bridesmaids dresses were also purchased from Lisa Rose Bridal and their shoes were from Asos.

 Seriously though, we would say that one of the most important aspects of a wedding is the evening entertainment as this is the final memory your guests will have of your wedding.
 Our band were absolutely phenomenal and they really bought the house down.
 The dance floor was full and even the vicar had a boogey!
 It was a great atmosphere.
-There was no awkward situation of guests sitting bored at tables watching the clock while the dance floor sits empty.
+No one likes it when guests sit bored at tables, clock watching, while the dance floor sits empty.
 Cringe.

 SHOUT OUT THE HAMPTON MANOR WEDDING SUPPLIERS